 Why is this important?

-This measure is an important indicator of our drinking water quality and the performance of Water Quality staff.
-We work closely with our water providers and the Washington State Department of Health to deliver water to Bellevue's customers at an exceptional level of quality that meets the Safe Drinking Water Act standards.
+This measure is an important indicator of drinking water quality and the performance of Water Quality staff.
+The city works closely with water providers and the Washington State Department of Health to deliver water to Bellevue's customers at an exceptional level of quality that meets the Safe Drinking Water Act standards.
 The goal for this measure is 100%, and anything less than full compliance requires Bellevue's management staff to take immediate action.
-We have consistently met the 100% target for this measure since we started tracking it in 2010.
+The City of Bellevue has consistently met the 100% target for this measure since the city started tracking it in 2010 and is on track to meet the same goal for 2023.

 What are the next steps?

-To continue to achieve our goal of 100% compliance with state and federal drinking water regulations, we monitor current and proposed regulatory monitoring requirements, procedures and upcoming dates, and provide redundancy by having multiple staff monitoring the performance of the water distribution system.
+To continue to achieve the city's goal of 100% compliance with state and federal drinking water regulations, while continuing to monitor current and proposed regulatory monitoring requirements, procedures and upcoming dates, and provide redundancy by having multiple staff monitoring the performance of the water distribution system.

 Contact Email: utilitiesperformance@bellevuewa.gov